Research Visa Sponsorship Jobs in Alabama

 Which visa types are most common for research roles in Alabama?

-The H-1B is the most common visa for research scientists and analysts in specialty occupation roles.
-J-1 is widely used for postdoctoral researchers at universities like UAB and Auburn, sponsored through institutional exchange programs.
+The H-1B visa is the most common visa for research scientists and analysts in specialty occupation roles.
+J-1 visa is widely used for postdoctoral researchers at universities like UAB and Auburn, sponsored through institutional exchange programs.
 O-1A is an option for researchers with a strong record of publications, grants, or awards.
 Some roles at national labs or federally funded research centers may qualify for EB-1 or EB-2 NIW green card pathways given the research significance involved.

 How to find research visa sponsorship jobs in Alabama?